Thursday, July 29, 2010 Detailed Auto Topics

 Most folks in the Baton Rouge area are familiar with the AGCO Automotive sign.
 This sign has proudly represented our company since 1999, but was severely damaged in hurricane Gustav.
 With the severe damage and the aging technology, the decision was made to replace the sign with a more energy efficient design.

-Bare aluminum used in AGCO sign fabrication
+Bare aluminum used in AGCO Automotive sign fabrication

 Construction of the new sign began several months ago.
 Five foot by 20 foot pieces of 1/8 inch thick, aircraft-quality aluminum would become the faces.